13. Customs

 The following actions are particularly deemed as smuggling:

-1. Illegal unloading or loading of aircraft cargo outside official airports or dropping goods during flight, subject to the provisions of Article (40) herein.
+Not proceeding with the goods to the first port of entry (customs office).
+Not following the routes specified for getting the goods into or out of the country.
+Unloading or loading the ships contrary to the regulations applicable at the customs office or unloading or loading the ships beyond the marine customs zone.
+4. Illegal unloading or loading of aircraft cargo outside official airports or dropping goods during flight, subject to the provisions of Article (40) herein.
 Not declaring at customs office the incoming or outgoing goods without a manifest including the goods accompanied by passengers, which have a commercial character.
 When the goods surpass the customs office at entry or exit without being declared.
 Discovering goods, not declared to a customs office, concealed in places or cavities not usually designed for containing such goods.
 Increase, shortage or alteration in the number of the packages or the contents thereof in a situation suspending the duties provided for in Chapter VII herein discovered after the goods have left the customs office.
 This provision applies to the goods that have illegally transited the country or without finalization of their customs procedures in which case the carrier shall be held responsible.
-Failure to produce the evidences prescribed by the Administration to justify suspensions of the customs taxes “duties”.
+Failure to produce the evidences prescribed by the Administration to justify suspensions of the customs taxes โ€œdutiesโ€.
 Taking the goods out of the free zones and duty-free shops, customs warehouses, stores or customs zones without finalization of their customs procedures.
-Producing false, fraudulent or fabricated documents or lists or affixing false marks intended to evade the customs taxes “duties” in whole or in part, or to avoid the provisions of prohibition and restriction.
+Producing false, fraudulent or fabricated documents or lists or affixing false marks intended to evade the customs taxes โ€œdutiesโ€ in whole or in part, or to avoid the provisions of prohibition and restriction.
 Transporting or acquisition of prohibited or restricted goods without submitting evidences supporting their legal importation.
 Transporting or acquisition of goods subject to customs authority within the customs zone without legal documents. .
 Not re-importation of the goods prohibited from exportation that were temporarily exported for any purpose whatsoever. --

 Part 2: Penal responsibility